Why Am I Waking Up to Pee Again?

 - neurological disorders such as Alzheimer’s disease, multiple sclerosis, Parkinson’s disease, or spinal cord compression

-Certain behaviors can trigger nocturia.
+Certain behaviors can trigger your waking up to pee at night.

 Try to avoid: